National Assembly (Second Philippine Republic)

 The National Assembly was the legislature of the Second Philippine Republic from September 25, 1943, to February 2, 1944.

 Half of the membership of the assembly consisted of provincial governors or city mayors acting in an ex officio capacity, while the other half were indirectly elected through local conventions of KALIBAPI members during the Japanese occupation of the Philippines.

+Sessions

 Legislation

 The National Assembly of the Second Philippine Republic passed a total of 66 laws: Act No. 1 to 66.